facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

-   these messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, just logs appropriate messages to the JavaScript console.
+   these messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, only logs appropriate messages to the JavaScript console.

 1. Service workers [require HTTPS](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#you_need_https),